Artist Portfolio

 Born in Eastwood, Nottingham (1959), in the United Kingdom.

-(1976-1979) Martin pursued a Higher Diploma in Graphic Design at Mansfield College of Art, Nottinghamshire in the United Kingdom.
+(1976-1979) Martin pursued a Higher Diploma in Graphic Design at Mansfield College of Art in Nottinghamshire, the United Kingdom.

-(1979 – 1998) My career spanned graphic design and printing industries, followed by ventures in business and community roles.
+(1979 – 1998) My career spanned the graphic design and printing industries, followed by ventures in business and community roles.

 Junior Graphic Designer (1979-1985)